Madhumitamoi/Suggest-Sphere/README.md

 ## Demo

-Explore a live working demo of the Sphere neural network at [http://preese.com/recommendation-demo](http://preese.com/recommendation-demo).
+Explore a live working demo of the Suggest-Sphere neural network at [Click here](https://youtu.be/unldSgMaSK4).

 ## More Information